What is an Auction Market?

 What are Treasury Auctions?

 There are two types of options for bidding on such securities.
 These are competitive bidding and non-competitive bidding.
-Non-competitive bids have an upper limit for purchase up to US$5 million per auction.
+Non-competitive bids have an upper limit for purchase of up to US$5 million per auction.
 Such bidders are mostly individuals and small investors with a limited kitty size.
 They agree to go by the rate, yield, and discount margins that are finalized for all in the auction process.
 Hence, they are certain to get a guaranteed portion of the securities on offer.

 On the other hand, a bidder specifies his rate, yield, and discount margin at which he is willing to participate in the auction process in case of competitive bidding.
 Such bids have an upper limit of 35% of the offer amount available for every bidder.
-After the auction ends, such bids are put in a sequence of lowest to highest with regards to the rate, yields, or discount margin.
+After the auction ends, such bids are put in a sequence of lowest to highest regarding the rate, yields, or discount margin.
 The bids are offered up to the available limits of the auction.
 The auction closes once the upper limit of securities on offer is reached or the bids are finished, whichever is earlier.